Bosnia Express (2021)

 This year is the 30th anniversary of the Balkan war.
 A tragic moment in European history worth remembering.
 Women symbolically represent the reconstruction.
 Bosnia Express is a documentary film – a historical reading key – that deals with a global dimension, since the history of the Balkans is a European history.
+The feature film was presented in September 2021 in preview at the 7 Festival of the Documentary Visions from the World of Milan, in the Italian feature film competition.
+Subsequently the film participated, out of competition, at the 33rd edition of the Trieste Film Festival which was held in the capital Fiulano at the end of January 2022.
+On the tour started February 1 of the same year in Turin, Bosnia Express recorded a great success of the public In rooms, proposing numerous replicas.
 From its beginnings, Loups Garoux Produzioni has always been close to the humanitarian crisis experienced by those communities.
 So, it joined the International campaign to ban landmines.
 While the Ottawa Treaty banned the use and production of these deadly weapons within national borders.
-The Hot Docs Canadian International Documentary Festival, the largest North American documentary festival will host Bosnia Express from 29 April to 9 May 2021.
+The film-documentary is produced by our Loups Garoux Produzioni, Il Gigante in association with Luce-Cinecittà which is also the distributor for Italy.
+On the other hand, there is Rai Com.

 A train passes slowly across the heart of Bosnia and Herzegovina: Sarajevo, Tuzla, Srebrenica, Konjic, Mostar.
 Women, religion, war, violence, and music are thrown on the screen like dice on a chessboard, or as Russian Roulette.
 Up for grabs is truth or lie, life or death.
 The camera explores what is behind the rediscovered order of things.
 How far can our gaze reach to know?
 A dance school, the hallways of the Islamic Pedagogy Faculty, a rock music classroom, the Medjugorjie hill… from all these places the characters carry out their research.